Grading

 TRANSCRIPTS

-if you are a member of, or are joining Faithful Scholars, AND graduating a senior, please read below and mark your calendar for May 31st
+—if you are graduating a student, please read below and mark your calendar for May 25th

-Faithful Scholars requires all high school students to annually submit numerical grades via our transcript worksheets (link below) in order that we might rank our students and keep them eligible for the lottery money scholarships (Palmetto Fellows, Life, Hope).
+Faithful Scholars requires all high school students to annually submit numerical grades via your Member Login portal by specifid dates in order that we might rank our students and keep them eligible for the lottery money scholarships (Palmetto Fellows, Life, Hope).
 This requirement does not apply only to those who will seek those scholarships; it applies to ALL of our high school students.

 Submit numerical grades through your Member Log In > High School Transcript Input button in order for our registrar to build and maintain your student’s transcript. *

-• *AP weight can only be assigned with College Board’s approval of both the course and the instructor being submitted to Faithful Scholars via written (email is fine) verification.
+- *AP weight can only be assigned with College Board’s approval of both the course and the instructor approved (by College Board) submitted to Faithful Scholars via email, or the score of having passed the AP exam.

-• requires a minimum of 21 days to process *
+- requires a minimum of 21 days to process *expedite option available for a 48 hour, 2 business day turn aroun

-MAILED TRANSCRIPTS: If a third party is requesting your transcript, in most cases they will want it to come directly from our offices.
-This service can be accessed here.
+MAILED TRANSCRIPTS: If a third party is requesting your transcript, in most cases they will want it to come directly from our offices using the request form located in your member login portal.
 Before inputting your request, please check with the college/entity for their physical (admissions) address or electronic email address as to which method is preferable to be included with your request for mailed/emailed transcripts.
+If there is a student ID or particular registrar assigned, please include those details.

 GRADUATION